tibinyte/mashuplistener/README.md

 # Codeforces Mashup Listener

 Codeforces Mashup Listener is a Discord bot primarily designed to monitor private gym contests (but can also monitor public gyms and contests).
-The idea for this project stemmed from the need to track tester's real-time performance in their virtual participation for future Codeforces rounds.
+The idea for this project stemmed from the need to track testers' real-time performance in their virtual participation for future Codeforces rounds.
 Rather than manually checking Codeforces every minute, this bot automates the process.

 ## Overview